-Information needed:
+Information needed for translations:

-- title of the publication
+- title of the publication;

-- reference number of the output in Annex
+- reference number of the output in Annex I;

-- source and target languages (e.g. from English into Italian)
+- source and target languages (e.g. from English into Italian);

-- number of pages
+- number of pages and words.

-- type of unit, e.g. pages

-Enter costs for editing, printing, translation, etc. in separate lines.
+Enter costs for editing, printing, translation, etc. in separate lines in the budget form.

-5.5.9 Budget categories: Indirect costs - Category F
+5.5.9 Budget categories: Indirect Costs: Category F